-Asad Abbas received his Ph.D. degree in Management Science from the University of Science and Technology of China, People's Republic of China.
+Dr. Asad Abbas received his Ph.D. degree in Management Science from the University of Science and Technology of China, Hefei, People's Republic of China.
 For his doctoral candidacy, he secured the CAS-TWAS President's Fellowship.
-During his Ph.D. candidacy, he was selected as Young Scholar by CPRsouth and IDRC, Canada, and he was awarded a full scholarship to attend a training workshop at the Yuan Ze University, Taiwan.
+During his Ph.D. candidacy, he was selected as Young Scholar by CPRsouth and IDRC, Canada.
+He was awarded a full scholarship to attend a training workshop at the Yuan Ze University, Taiwan.
 He obtained his master's degree in Informatics from Örebro University, Sweden.
 For his master's research work, he received a travel grant from the Swedish Program for ICT in Developing Countries (SPIDER), SIDA, Sweden.
-He has five-years' professional working experience in Pakistani private and public sector organizations.
-Dr. Abbas is a full-time Mentor at the Tecnologico de Monterrey Writing Lab.
-He has several publications in highly reputed journals, such as Accountability in Research, Journal of Innovation & Knowledge, Journal of Cases on Information Technology, and also IEEE conference proceedings of the 14th International Conference on Services Systems and Services Management (ICSSSM), Dalian, People’s Republic of China.
-His current research focuses on Public Administration and Management, Innovation Management and Electronic Government.
+Dr. Abbas is a Research Professor at the Writing Lab, Institute for the Future of Education, Tecnologico de Monterrey, Mexico.
+He has several publications in highly reputed journals, such as the Journal of Innovation and Knowledge, Education and Information Technologies, Accountability in Research, Journal of Public Affairs and international conference proceedings of the ICSSSM2017, ICEGOV2020, IEEE FIE2020, and IEEE EDUCON2021.
+He is a candidate-level member of the National System of Researchers in the National Council of Science and Technology (CONACYT) of Mexico.
+He is currently working as a guest editor and reviewer of many prestigious, indexed international journals and conferences.
+His current research focuses on innovation and technology management, knowledge management, information systems, soft skills, and higher education.

 Having as a mother tongue the English language, Daniel has served as a writer, editor and proofreader of format and style in the United States.
 He earned a bachelor's degree in history from the College of William and Mary in Virginia in addition to holding two degrees of masters; namely, Master's in accounting from Virginia Commonwealth University and an MBA from the University of Dallas in Texas.
 He has professional experience in the healthcare sector where he served as CEO and CFO of hospitals, nursing homes and medical centers.
 Owner of a publishing and editing company, Daniel has spent the last decade publishing and editing books and documents for authors and speakers.
 Inspired by experiences lived in Monterrey, Daniel wrote and published two novels set in locations in the same city; he co-authored a third book and published a book of short stories.
 Supporting the teaching work of the professors of Tecnologico de Monterrey through the Writing Lab, Daniel participates in the translation, editing and revision of the format of the scientific products that are published in indexed journals or presented in congresses.
 His work is part of the effort to disseminate the Educational Innovation that the teachers in the Tecnologico de Monterrey carry out in the classrooms and labs.